PyConPune/blog/content/post/welcome-katie.md

 title = "Welcome Katie Cunningham"
 +++

-Welcome Katie Cunningham as our keynote speaker.
+Welcome Katie Cunningham as our keynote speaker for PyCon Pune 2017

 Katie Cunningham is a Python developer who is also a regular speaker, teacher, and writer of technical books.
 When she's not cursing at